 etween 2014 and 2024, science, technology, engineering, and math-or "STEM"-fields are projected to play a key role in U.S. economic growth, adding almost 800,000 new jobs and growing 37.0 percent faster than the U.S. economy as a whole."
-Immigrants are already playing a huge part ensuring that Oklahoma remains a leading innovator in STEM fields like IT support and tech production.
-The state is home to more than 4,800 foreign-born STEM workers.
-Our outdated immigration system, however, makes it difficult for STEM employers to sponsor the highskilled workers they need to fill critical positions.
-This is problematic because it can slow the ability of firms to expand and add jobs for U.S.-born workers.
+Immigrants are already playing a huge part ensuring that Utah remains a leading innovator in STEM fields like advanced manufacturing and data support.
+In 2014, Utah was home to more than 7,000 foreign-born STEM workers.
+Our outdated immigration system, however, makes it difficult for STEM employers to sponsor the high-skilled workers they need to fill critical positions.
+This is problematic because it can impede firms from expanding and adding jobs for U.S.-born workers.
 It also makes little sense, given the country's ongoing shortage of STEM talent-an issue that heavily impacts employers here.
-In 2014, 13.1 STEM jobs were advertised online in Oklahoma for every one unemployed STEM worker in the state.
+In 2014, 14.7 STEM jobs were advertised online in Utah for every one unemployed STEM worker in the state.

-Immigrants are playing a huge role ensuring that Oklahoma remains a leading innovator in fields like IT support and oil and gas research.
-The state is home to more than 4,800 foreign-born STEM workers today.
+Immigrants are playing a huge part ensuring that Utah remains a leading innovator in STEM fields like advanced manufacturing and data support.

-Immigrants, however, are not just a crucial piece of Oklahoma's STEM workforce now-they are also likely to power it in the future.
-In 2014 students on temporary visas made up roughly one out of every four students earning a STEM Master's degree at Oklahoma's universities, and 47.9 percent of students earning a PhD-level degree in STEM.
-Even after America's universities invest in their education, however, many of those students struggle to remain in the country after graduation.
-Creating visa pathways that would make it available STEM jobs were advertised online in 2014, compared to 1,827 unemployed STEM workers.
+Immigrants, however, are not just a crucial piece of Utah's STEM workforce now-they are also likely to power it in the future.
+In 2014 students on temporary visas made up roughly one out of every six students earning a STEM Master's degree at Utah's universities, and 33.8 percent of students earning a PhD-level degree in STEM.
+Even after America's universities invest in their education, though, many of those students struggle to remain in the country after graduation.
+Creating visa pathways that would make it easier for them to stay would provide a major economic benefit to Utah.
+A study by the Partnership for a New American Economy and the American Enterprise Institute found that every available STEM jobs were advertised online in 2014, compared to 1,336 unemployed STEM workers.